A canonical rate-independent model of geometrically linear isotropic gradient plasticity with isotropic hardening and plastic spin accounting for the Burgers vector: The complete mathematical formulation in the case

 \subsection{Uniqueness of the strong solution}

 If in the geometrically linear classical plasticity model with isotropic hardening, the uniqueness of the weak solution is obtained from the formulation in a variational inequality (see \cite[Theorem 7.3]{Han-ReddyBook}) the uniqueness of the weak solution in the context of gradient plasticity with isotropic hardening has not yet been completely established.
 However, in some particular cases, the uniqueness has been obtained provided weak solutions are regular enough (see e.g. \cite[pp.210-212]{Han-ReddyBook}).
-For Prager-type linear kinematical hardening, the uniqueness of strong solutions in infinitesimal perfect gradient plasticity was established in \cite{NEFF-IUTAM08}.
-In our context, we will prove that requiring $\Curl\Curl p\in L^2(\Omega,\mathbb{R}^{3\times 3})$ is enough to guarantee the uniqueness of the strong solution.